soniah/gsnmpgo/README.md

 gsnmpgo
 ======

-A go/cgo wrapper around gsnmp.

-Under development, therefore:

-* API's may change
-* tests are minimal

-See dev branches for latest commits.
+gsnmpgo is a go/cgo wrapper around gsnmp; it currently provides support for snmp v1 and v2c, and snmp get, snmp getnext, and snmp walk.

+gsnmpgo is pre 1.0, therefore API's may change, and tests are minimal.

 Sonia Hamilton, sonia@snowfrog.net, http://www.snowfrog.net.